-This post was written by guest contributor Angela Simpson, a Fitness Instructor Specialist, Nutrition & Wellness Specialist, and blogger at Eat Spin Run Repeat All views and opinions expressed in the piece are hers.
+This post was written by guest contributor Angela Simpson, a Fitness Instructor Specialist, Nutrition & Wellness Specialist, and blogger at Eat Spin Run Repeat.
+All views and opinions expressed in the piece are hers.

 Throwing back the covers may feel like a Herculean feat when it’s still dark outside.
 But during my seven years (and counting) of commitment to my morning sweat date, I’ve come to find the effort is well worth it.